cberner/redb/docs/design.md

   During the recovery process, the region tracker and regional allocator states -- described below -- are reconstructed by walking the btree from all active roots.

-`super-header pages` is the length of the super-header in pages

 `page size` is the size of a redb page in bytes

-`region tracker state length` is the size of the region tracker in bytes

 `database max size` is the maximum size of the database file in bytes